 Context

 Donor funding for climate change adaptation and mitigation is an essential complement to increase the capacity and investments of LMICs to respond to the climate crisis.
-In 2021, OECD DAC countries delivered US$34.5 billion in climate finance, lower than the US$100 billion annual climate finance goal they were meant to deliver each year, from 2020-2025.
-Having agreed to scale up funding to support climate change adaptation in LMICs, donors continue to fall short of their own promises.
+In 2022, OECD DAC countries delivered US$54.6 billion in climate finance, lower than the US$100 billion annual climate finance goal originally pledged in 2015.

 How is ODA to climate projects evolving?